 A high cholesterol level is one of the main things that can lead to heart attacks and strokes.
-When your doctor is thinking about how to bring your levels down, she might use a few different tests to check how high your risk is for these problems.
-That will help her decide what changes to make to your treatment plan.
+When your doctor is thinking about how to bring your levels down, they might use a few different tests to check how high your risk is for these problems.
+That will help them decide what changes to make to your treatment plan.

 Carotid ultrasound.
 Two of the major blood vessels in your neck are your carotid arteries.
 When they have thick, fatty deposits of cholesterol inside, it’s a sign you’re at higher risk for a heart attack or stroke.
 Your doctor might do an ultrasound scan of your neck called a carotid intima-media thickness test to check them out.